Reaching a diverse Australia.

 The World Cup also gave SBS the opportunity to compare campaigns that relied on first-party data to those that relied on third-party data.
 “It was 93% more cost-effective to drive video chapter views with first-party data and the percentage of first-party data audiences reached through ads was as high as 32%,” says Oldham.
 “This drove home the value of Real-Time CDP to attract and activate watchers across SBS.”

-The lessons learned from the World Cup campaigns will be used to drive accelerated growth of SBS On Demand, and targeting key indigenous and multicultural audiences, and opens up opportunities for cross-pollination of content consumption across the SBS digital ecosystem.
+The lessons learnt from the World Cup campaigns will be used to drive accelerated growth of SBS On-demand and targeting key indigenous and multicultural audiences and opens up opportunities for cross-pollination of content consumption across the SBS digital ecosystem.

 “Real-Time CDP allows us to better communicate the diversity of content that we offer and support our goals of delivering news and entertainment to all Australians,” says Oldham.